 The Cedar Heights Clay Company has been mining and processing clays in Southern Ohio from the Oak Hill Operations since 1924.
-Our clays offer a veritable palette of colors and textures for every firing method in use today.
-Our time-honored family of locally mined clays includes: RedArt©, GoldArt©, Roseville Stoneware Clay©, Salt Lick Stoneware Clay©, Ceramic Fireclay, and Industrial Fireclay.
+The refractory clays at Resco offer a veritable palette of colors and textures for every firing method in use today.
+Our time-honored family of locally mined clays includes RedArt Clay©, GoldArt Clay©, Roseville Stoneware Clay©, Salt Lick Stoneware Clay©, Ceramic Fireclay, and Industrial Fireclay.

-MineralsThe Hillsborough deposit located in the “Piedmont” of North Carolina has been producing consistent ore since it opened in 1958.
-A unique blend of the mineral andalusite and massive grain pyrophyllite increases the refractoriness of the natural combination.
-The purity of this beneficiated pyrophyllite ore makes it an excellent source for alumina and silica in high temperature formulations.
-Piedmont Minerals has been a staple raw material in refractory mixes, and many other high temperature ceramic applications.
-Piedmont Minerals ships by bag, super sack, pneumatic tanker truck, and railcar.
+Our Hillsborough deposit located in the “Piedmont” of North Carolina has been producing consistent ore since it opened in 1958.
+A unique mix of the mineral andalusite and massive grain pyrophyllite increases the refractoriness of the natural combination.
+The purity of this beneficiated pyrophyllite ore makes it an excellent source for alumina and silica in high-temperature formulations.
+Piedmont Minerals has been a staple raw material in refractory mixes and many other high-temperature ceramic applications.
+We ship by the bag, super sack, pneumatic tanker truck, and railcar.

 Classification and blending at Cedar Heights Clay and Piedmont Minerals allow for versatile chemical and mineralogical classes of products.
 Our selection of refractory clays and minerals contain Alkatrol©, Andafrac©, Pyrofrac©, Pyrophyl©, Pyrotrol©.
 Our Andalusite and Pyrophyllite clay offerings vary from refractories to aesthetic coatings while our unique mineral deposit provides numerous solutions to improve your products.

 To learn more about Resco's clays and minerals, check out our Product Data Sheets.